Frequently asked questions

 What type of shoes are appropriate for kettlebell training?

 At ESP we primarily train in bare feet or socks.
 Some members choose to wear training shoes that have not been worn as street shoes.
-Having the ability to grip the floor as you train is key…you will learn more about this as you begin training with us.
+Having the ability to grip and "root" into the floor as you train is key…you will learn more about this as you begin training with us.

 What should I bring?